RyanLin11/Good-Night-Out/src/server/db/README.md

   is_public: boolean,
   creator: userSchema,
   date?: Date,
+  description?: string,
+  location?: string,
-  participants?: userSchema[], // If none are specified, this will be an empty array. description?: string, location?: string,
+  participants?: string[], // If none are specified, this will be an empty array.
 }
 ```